deekshitha875/ResQMesh/README.md

 ## 📄 License

 This project was built for Smart India Hackathon 2026.
-All rights reserved © OGTEAM 2026.
+All rights reserved © OG 2026.